Kus4n4g1777/dev-portfolio/README.md

 # README.md

-# 🚀 Portfolio Backend Setup
+# 🚀 Portfolio Fullstack Setup

-This is the backend part of my portfolio project.
+This repository now includes backend + database + Angular frontend + React frontend.

 I’m documenting everything here so deployment, testing, and future improvements are easier.

-Later I’ll add instructions for the **React frontend, Angular frontend, and Flutter ML parts**.
-For now, this is focused on the **backend + database setup**.
+This includes notes about version switching between different projects and environments, as well as troubleshooting steps for Windows Docker setups.

 ---